RE Subject Lead Ghazala Tucker

 Pupils and their families at Winterbourne Earls can expect a RE Curriculum that enables pupils to acquire a rich, deep knowledge and understanding of Christian belief and practice, including the ways in which it is unique and diverse.

 Teaching and learning in our Church School will use an approach that engages with biblical text and theological ideas.
 Our RE curriculum will engage and challenge our pupils through an exploration of core concepts and questions.
-We also use this approach when learning about other world faiths to ensure that our children are able to go on to have a deeper understanding of others and religiously literate conversations as they enter the wider world.
+We also us this approach when learning about other world faiths to ensure that our children are able to go on to have a deeper understanding of others and religiously iterate conversations as they enter the wider world.

 RE has an important part to play as part of a balanced and coherent curriculum to which all pupils are entitled.
 High quality learning experiences in RE are designed and provided by careful planning through the ’Understanding Christianity' project.
 The key purpose of this project is to help to support pupils in developing their own thinking and their understanding of Christianity, as a contribution to their understanding of the world and their own experience within it.